daeheepark/daeheepark.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Daehee Park is a Ph.D. candidate at Korea Advanced Institute of Science and Technology ([KAIST](https://kaist.ac.kr/)), advised by Prof.Kuk-Jin Yoon.
+He received B.S. and M.S. degree from KAIST in 2018 and 2020.
+He had research intern at [Naver Labs](https://www.naverlabs.com/) (2021) and [Qualcomm](https://www.qualcomm.com/) (2024).
+His research interests include expanding applicability of deep learning and computer vision for autonomous driving.
+His Ph.D. thesis is focused on modeling movement of agents under chellenging real-world problems (e.g. complex interaction, domain shift, and long-tail problem)